The Primary Years Programme

 Leisure activities: after 16.00, attractive leisure activities can be booked; these change each year and are offered by external collaborators directly at our school (e.g. breakdancing, yoga, swimming lessons, art workshop).

 Psychological consulting: the ibsm has a psychological consulting service which will advise parents and teachers.

 Individual coaching: our affiliate, the 'Arbeitskreis Legasthenie Bayern e.V.', provides high-quality coaching and therapy on school premises for children with dyslexia and dyscalculia.
 We also cooperate with a speech therapy practice which offers language support and speech therapy at the ibsm.

 Changing schools: changing or transferring to state schools is possible at any time, since our syllabus meets the requirements of the Bavarian curriculum for primary schools.
 When transferring to private or state secondary schools, it may be necessary to pass an entrance examination or a probationary session.
 We regularly inform parents about the various possibilities and the requirements for transfer.
 We also run intensive training courses to prepare children for transfer.

-Meals: Students bring snacks from home for short breaks; a hot lunch can be booked from our catering service, with both vegetarian and meat dishes available.
+Meals: students bring snacks from home for short breaks; a hot lunch is available from our catering service, with both vegetarian and meat dishes available.